rastaehli/linuxConfig/README.md

 sudo ufw status
 sudo ufw allow 2200/tcp
 sudo ufw status

+Suggestion: UFW rate limiting can be used to prevent from brute force attacks.

 - Change the SSH port from 22 to 2200
 vi /etc/ssh/sshd_config